Tutorial: Create a host pool by using the Azure Marketplace

 For the last two blades:

-- In the Buy blade, review the additional information about your purchase from Azure Marketplace.
+- On the Buy blade, review the additional information about your purchase from the Azure Marketplace.

 - Select Create to deploy your host pool.